kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Transformations are considered successful once the residuals appear to have no more structure in them.
 Also bear in mind that structure in the residuals might indicate the model is missing an additional explanatory variable (see the section on :ref:`multiple linear regression <LS-multiple-X-MLR>`).

 Another type of plot to diagnose non-linearity present in the linear model is called a *component-plus-residual plot* or a *partial-residual plot*.
-This is an advanced topic not covered in this course.
+This is an advanced topic not covered here.

 ..
 Also see:  http://www.apsnet.org/education/advancedplantpath/topics/RModules/doc1/05_Nonlinear_regression.html